Venus ... Earth's not really sister planet

 Venus is covered by lava flows.
 There are several large shield volcanoes

-(similar to Hawaii or Olympus Mons) such as Sif Mons (right).
+(similar to Hawaii or Olympus Mons) such as Sif Mons (below right).
 Recently announced

 findings indicate that Venus is still volcanically active, but only in a